-"DSP Global Distribution Agreement" Manag 18 Aug stribution Agreement made between the ICAV, the er and DSP Global Services (Mauritius) Limited dated ust, 2020 as may be amended and / or supplemented ne to time.
-"EEA" Europe Prospe the countries for the time being comprising the ean Economic Area (being at the date of this ctus, European Union Member States, Norway, I, Liechtenstein).
-"Eligible Assets" assets eligible for investment by a UCITS as bed in the Regulations.
-"Eligible CIS" money UCITS collective investment schemes (including market schemes) and eligible AIFs as described in gulations and Central Bank guidance.
-These include: (a) (i) schemes established in Guernsey and authorised as Class A Schemes, (ii) schemes established in Gdernsey and adtribused as Class A Schemes, (ii) schemes established in Jersey as Recognised Funds, (iii) schemes established in the Isle of Man as Authorised Schemes and (iv) retail investor AIFs authorised by the Central Bank provided such collective investment schemes comply in all material respects with the provisions of the Regulations and the CBI UCITS Regulations; and
+"DSP Global Distribution Agreement" the Distribution Agreement made between the ICAV, the Manager and DSP Global Services (Mauritius) Limited dated 18 August 2020 as may be amended and / or supplemented from time to time.
+"EEA" means the countries for the time being comprising the European Economic Area (being at the date of this Prospectus, European Union Member States, Norway, Iceland, Liechtenstein).
+"Eligible Assets" means assets eligible for investment by a UCITS as described in the Regulations.
+"Eligible CIS" means UCITS collective investment schemes (including money market schemes) and eligible AIFs as described in the Regulations and Central Bank guidance.
+These include: (a) (i) schemes established in Guernsey and authorised as Class A Schemes, (ii) schemes established in Jersey as Recognised Funds, (iii) schemes established in the Isle of Man as Authorised Schemes and (iv) retail investor AIEs

+Man as Authorised Schemes and (iv) retail investor AIFs authorised by the Central Bank provided such collective investment schemes comply in all material respects with the provisions of the Regulations and the CBI UCITS Regulations; and